Facing the challenges

 Helping customers achieve their climate targets

 We are committed to reducing our climate impact across the entire value chain, with a particular focus on helping our customers and partners lower their emissions and achieve their climate targets.
 We have expanded our product offering to household and business customers to enable them to lower their footprint and/or produce energy themselves.
-Examples include low-CO2 heat and electricity, e-vehicle charging solutions, solar roofs, heat pumps, smart thermostats and homes, and more.
+Examples include low-CO2 heat and electricity, e-vehicle charging solutions, solar panels, heat pumps, smart thermostats and homes, and more.
 We strive to provide transparency on the climate footprint of our products through life cycle assessments and Environmental Product Declarations.
 We are also cooperating with energy intensive businesses to reduce CO2 emissions through the electrification of industrial processes.

 We believe that Sweden can be a pioneer in this area given that its electricity is comparatively cheap and virtually fossil-free.
-Electrification has the potential to provide up to 9 million tonnes per year of potential CO2 savings in Sweden’s steel, cement and refinery industries.
-There is also the potential to produce renewable fuels in refineries to save 6 million tonnes per year in the transport sector.
+Electrification has the potential to provide up to nine million tonnes per year of potential CO2 savings in Sweden’s steel, cement and refinery industries.
+There is also the potential to produce renewable fuels in refineries to save six million tonnes per year in the transport sector.
 We also support the electrification of the transport sector by taking a leading role in developing a charging infrastructure.
 This is key to phasing out fossil fuels and reaching the national targets for CO2 reductions in all our markets.

 The combination of CHP, renewable heat and heat storage creates opportunities for flexible heat and power generation with low CO2 emissions.
 In our partnerships with the cities of Uppsala, Berlin and Amsterdam, we are working on plans to develop a path to climate neutrality and still deliver on our customers’ expectations of the supply of affordable electricity and heat.